Sassafrass6/XtraCrysPy/README.md

 - numpy 1.19
 - [fury 0.8](https://github.com/fury-gl/fury) (Use the latest GitHub commit.
 The latest release contains a bug with cylinder orientation used for drawing bonds.)
 - [ase](https://wiki.fysik.dtu.dk/ase/)

 Installation (only use --user if you do not have permission to install python packages):
+INSTALLATION NOTE: Use FURY master branch from GitHub.
+The latest release contains a bug causing misaligned cylinder orientation.
 -  python setup.py install
 -  python setup.py install --user